Xerozzz/Automating-Document-Creation/README.md

 # Automated Document Creation Application

-This is a very simple application that accepts information and automatically ingests it into word documents.
+This is a very simple application I made for fun that accepts information and automatically ingests it into word documents.
 This can be used for various use cases, like certificates, letters, forms or more.

 ## How To Use